 5.6 The GLC employs rigorous systems of monitoring progress and evaluating teaching and learning.
-The graduated approach for SEND works in partnership with The Gateway Academy systems, through application of this we feel confident in identifying areas of need and securing the provision or additional support that is needed to meet the needs of individuals and groups of students.
+The graduated approach for SEND works in partnership with whole school review systems, through application of this we feel confident in identifying areas of need and securing the provision or additional support that is needed to meet the needs of individuals and groups of pupils.